Keto for Dummies: A Step-by-Step Guide to Getting Started

 In conclusion, the keto diet can be an effective way to lose weight and improve your overall health.
 The three methods discussed above provide different options to fit your lifestyle and goals.
 When starting a keto diet, it’s important to track your macro intake and listen to your body to make adjustments as necessary.
 Don’t be afraid to seek guidance from a healthcare professional or registered dietitian if you have any concerns.
 With patience and consistency, you can successfully do keto even if you’re a beginner!

-See also Does a Keto Diet Work?
+See also Where is the Keto Diet Most Popular?